planq-network/planq-docs/planq-chain-protocol/chain-details/technical-glossary.md

 **Block Explorer**

 An application that allows a user to explore the different blocks on a blockchain.
 It has a record of all the transactions in each block and is often made public to increase blockchain visibility and transparency.
-Here are our explorers: [Planq Chain Explorer](https://evm.planq.network/), [Planq Explorer](https://evm.planq.network/) and [Planq Testnet Explorer](https://cronos-explorer.crypto.org/testnet3).
+Here are our explorers: [Planq Chain Explorer](https://evm.planq.network/), [Planq Explorer](https://evm.planq.network/).

 **Bonded (staking state)**